 PLANCKS is a theoretical physics competition for bachelor and master students.
 It is a three-day event containing an opening symposium, the contest itself, and filled to the brim with numerous excursions and social activities, where the participants are encouraged to discover the research environment and culture of the hosting country.
 It provides physics students from all over the world with the opportunity to get in touch with each other.
 The intention is to increase international collaboration, host social activities and stimulate the personal development of individual contestants.
 By bringing physics students from various parts of the world together, a setting to exchange ideas and experiences, and to challenge each other, is created.

 Participants of PLANCKS compete in teams consisting of three to four bachelor or master students.
 The teams will, preferably, be comprised of students from the same country.
 During the competition they will answer challenging theoretical physics questions, designed to both challenge and entertain the competitors.
 Each country can submit a limited number of teams.
-Some countries organize preliminaries, and the winners of these preliminaries will participate in PLANCKS, while other countries select the interested participants at random.
-If you are interested in organizing a preliminary in your country, please contact the organizing committee of PLANCKS, and we will provide you with all the information needed.
+Some countries organise preliminaries, and the winners of these preliminaries will participate in PLANCKS, while other countries select the interested participants at random.
+If you are interested in organising a preliminary in your country, please contact the organising committee of PLANCKS, and we will provide you with all the information needed.

 The problems are written by professors and cover different fields of physics.
 For example, questions about cradles, glaciers, particle physics, slinkies, graphene, beamsplitters, skyrmions, wind drift of icebergs, laser cooling, and oil and gas production have arisen in the previous editions, with even more areas of study being added to this years’ competition.